david8862/keras-YOLOv3-model-set/README.md

 MultiGPU usage: use `--gpu_num N` to use N GPUs.
 It is passed to the [Keras multi_gpu_model()](https://keras.io/utils/#multi_gpu_model).

 Loss type couldn't be changed from CLI options.
-You can try them by changing params in [loss.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/yolo3/loss.py)
+You can try them by changing params in [loss.py(v3)](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/yolo3/loss.py) or [loss.py(v2)](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/yolo2/loss.py)

 ### Model dump
 We need to dump out inference model from training checkpoint for eval or demo.
 Following script cmd work for that.